eduardo-kt/HowardBandy/bandy2014.md

 Savage, S. L. (2009).
 The flaw of averages: Why we underestimate risk in the face of uncertainty.
 Wiley.

 Silver, N. (2021).
 O sinal e o ruído.
-Intrínseca; silver21.
+Intrínseca.

 Downey, A. B. (2015).
 Think Stats: Exploratory data analysis (2. ed).
 O’Reilly.